Cloud-SPAN/04genomics/_episodes/01-variant_calling.md

 > analyses on your own computer.
 You'll need to install
 > the software first.
 Look at the [setup instructions](https://software.broadinstitute.org/software/igv/download) for more information
 > on installing these software packages.
 {: .callout}

-> ## BWA Alignment options
-> BWA consists of three algorithms: BWA-backtrack, BWA-SW and BWA-MEM.
-The first algorithm is designed for Illumina sequence
-> reads up to 100bp, while the other two are for sequences ranging from 70bp to 1Mbp.
-BWA-MEM and BWA-SW share similar features such
-> as long-read support and split alignment, but BWA-MEM, which is the latest, is generally recommended for high-quality queries as it
-> is faster and more accurate.
-{: .callout}